pythonanywhere/help_pages/articles/AccessingPostgresFromOutsidePythonAnywhere.md

-As long as you're not running a Postgres instance locally, just invoke SSH locally (that is, on your own machine -- not on PythonAnywhere) like this, replacing **username** with your PythonAnywhere username -- note that it appears twice in the command -- and **10123** with the port number on the "Postgres" tab of the "Databases" page:
+As long as you're not running a Postgres instance locally, just invoke SSH locally (that is, on your own machine -- not on PythonAnywhere) like this, replacing **username** with your PythonAnywhere username, **10123** with the port number on the "Postgres" tab of the "Databases" page, and changing the hostname from `yourusername-1234.postgres.pythonanywhere-services.com` to the one on the "Databases" page
+likewise:

     :::bash
-    ssh -L 5432:username.postgres.pythonanywhere-services.com:10123 username@ssh.pythonanywhere.com
+    ssh -L 5432:yourusername-1234.postgres.pythonanywhere-services.com:10123 username@ssh.pythonanywhere.com

-That -L option means "forward LOCAL port 5432 to REMOTE host `username.postgres.pythonanywhere-services.com` port 10123".
+That -L option means "forward LOCAL port 5432 to REMOTE host `yourusername-1234.postgres.pythonanywhere-services.com` port 10123".

 If you are running a Postgres instance locally, then it will probably already be using local port 5432, which means that the `ssh` command won't be able to.
 You can modify your SSH invocation to use any other port -- this one would use the local post 3333.

     :::bash
-    ssh -L 3333:username.postgres.pythonanywhere-services.com:10123 username@ssh.pythonanywhere.com
+    ssh -L 3333:yourusername-1234.postgres.pythonanywhere-services.com:10123 username@ssh.pythonanywhere.com

 **REMEMBER** You need to keep your this `ssh` process open at all times while you're accessing your PythonAnywhere Postgres server from your local machine!
 As